 There appears to be a process that people need to go through to learn the difference between right and wrong.
-What they learn depends on the student, the teachers and the way the lessons are presented.
+What they learn depends on the student, the teachers, and the way the lessons are presented.

 Just because you act well around your children or your spouse does not mean that those family members will learn your understanding of right and wrong.
 There are lots of things that can interfere with the process of learning right from wrong.

 First the process of learning right and wrong and then how it can go awry.
-In my life plenty of people have tried to tell me the difference between right and wrong.
+In my life, plenty of people have tried to tell me the difference between right and wrong.
 Most times they did not agree and they have various formulas for determining the difference between these two options.
-A few people assert that there really is no difference, that truth and falsehood like right and wrong is all relative.
+A few people assert that there really is no difference, that truth and falsehood like right and wrong are all relative.

-This relative position may have appeal as a philosophy, but it is not much help if you are being beaten, robed or raped or if your teen is standing before a judge charged with a felony.
+This relative position may have appeal as a philosophy, but it is not much help if you are being beaten, robbed, or raped or if your teen is standing before a judge charged with a felony.